GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/README.md

 ## About This Project

-*As a project manager passionate about data-driven decision making, I am applying statistical theories and methods to improve processes, planning, and outcomes in business settings.
-These weekly discussions reflect my learning journey and how I connect course material to practical scenarios.*

 Each discussion contains:
 - A **professor’s prompt** outlining the topic
 - My **written analysis** applying statistics to project management